 Using a good serrated knife is really helpful in getting thin, clean slices.
-I’m using this Wustof Classic Bread Knife.
+I’m using this Wustof Classic Bread Knife (affiliate link).
 After years of using cheap serrated knives, I finally bought this good quality knife and I wish I had done it sooner!
 The knife blade is nice and long so you can cut through an entire round loaf of bread in one smooth motion.
 And it’s really sharp so it makes clean cuts, even on really tough sourdough.
 I highly recommend it!

 Step Four: Assembly

 Now that you have all of your components, it’s time to put it all together!
 Lay out your first layer of pound cake into the bottom of an 8 x 8 inch pan.
-I’m using my favorite Anchor Hocking glass pan; it’s the best because it comes with a clear lid so you can see what’s inside the dish (this is ideal if you are worried you are about to smash your dessert as you place the lid on!).
+I’m using my favorite Anchor Hocking glass pan (affiliate link); it’s the best because it comes with a clear lid so you can see what’s inside the dish (this is ideal if you are worried you are about to smash your dessert as you place the lid on!).

 Fitting the Pound Cake Pieces in the Pan